Pylons/pyramid/docs/narr/views.rst

 =====

-A view is a callable which is called when a a request enters your application.  ``repoze.bfg's`` primary job is to find and call a view when a request reaches it.
+A view is a callable which is called when a a request enters your application.  :mod:`repoze.bfg's` primary job is to find and call a view when a request reaches it.
 The view's return value must implement the Response object interface.

 Defining a View as a Function
 -----------------------------